Aspire

 Our approach to teaching

-At the John Roan School ourpriorityis to provide all our children with quality first teaching.
-We track progress after every mid-term and end of year students to ensure students are placed in the correct teaching groups which enables teachers to challenge students.
+At the John Roan School our priority is to provide all our children with quality first teaching.
+We track progress after every mid-term and end of year students to ensure students are placed in the correct teaching groups which enables teachers to challenge appropriately.

 Outside of the classroom, we provide students with a range of extra-curricular clubs and trips which broadens their knowledge beyond the classroom setting.